Pathway 3 is the pathway for those who have varying levels of education and/or experience.

 Health Science - Higher Education:

 If you have taken any of these college level courses in the past, they do not need to be repeated.
 Simply have transcripts or other proof that you have completed them.
 If you have not taken any or all of these courses, they can be obtained through an online college or at the closest community college or university.
 Click here for additional details.
-Learn how to obtain these credits exclusively online.

 To review details about the IBLCE health science course requirements, go to the IBLCE Health Sciences Education Guide.